Kuggleland/apidoc/README.md

 * https://api.kuggleland.com/1/ (This is the service discovery URL which shows you what endpoints is available)

+## Headers
+There are two headers which you can pass:
+* *'Token'*: This is how you identify yourself as a valid user - for protected endpoints
+* *'Accept-language'*: This is where you define the language.
+Refer to RFC1766 on how its used.
+All modern web browsers pass this header.

 ## Reading Error messages and codes
 The API will always return a dictionary / hash type.